-Included within the £66,000 interest expense incurred on financial liabilities at amortised cost is the interest payable on finance leases.
+Included within the £51,000 interest expense incurred on financial liabilities at amortised cost is the interest payable on finance leases.
 Assets obtained under finance leases are capitalised in the balance sheet and depreciated over the shorter of the lease term and their useful economic lives.
-The finance charges under finance lease contracts are allocated to accounting periods over the period of the lease and represent a constant proportion of the balance of capital repayments outstanding.
+The annual lease payments are then allocated between the finance cost and the repayment of the liability so as to produce a constant rate of interest.